i10416/cloud-function-typescript/README.md

 This template is useful in such a case as you want to recurringly start and stop cloudsql instances so that you can save money.

+If you want to control GCP resources from cloud functions, see https://github.com/googleapis/google-api-nodejs-client

 You can set up and manage GCP infrastructures by terraform in `/terraform` directory.
 ## Setup